aaronmams/rHD-Data-Wrangling/README.md

 ### Data Types and Structures

-In the first lesson I provided almost no background on the stuff I called "data."
-This was by design in order to "hit the ground running."
+In the first lesson I provided almost no background on the stuff I called “data.”
+This was by design in order to “hit the ground running.”
-In this lesson I'm going to do my best to back things up, go a little slower, and try to explain some things I think are import to understand about how the R language organizes information.
+In this lesson I’m going to do my best to back things up, go a little slower, and try to explain some things I think are import to understand about how the R language organizes information.